ibitwarvedant/web-developement/README.md

 ## Programs

 The programs in this repository are organized in ascending order from begginer to Advanced.
-Each file contains htmlcss and javascript language.
+Each file contains html, css and javascript programs.

 ## Usage